 More and more evidence seems to point to a third wave building up.
 Authorities have now reintroduced a level 4 lockdown.
 The spike in cases is still isolated to towns and therefore cannot be characterised as a wave.
 The number of cases has remained low thus far and in most cases, high numbers are due to clusters e.g. in Kariba, Mt Darwin, Chidamoyo, Chiredzi, Mhondoro, Nkulumane, Emakhandeni, Bulawayo North, Karoi and Kwekwe.
 The daily average has now risen to 627 cases per day from about 30 cases per day in May.

 How many people have died so far in Zimbabwe due to COVID-19?

-So far as of last count 1 579 people have died as a result of coronavirus in Zimbabwe as of 12 May 2021.
+So far as of the last count, 1 725 people have died as a result of coronavirus in Zimbabwe as of 27 June 2021.

 How many coronavirus cases have been recorded in Zimbabwe so far?

 To date, as of 27 June 2021, Zimbabwe has recorded a cumulative total of 46 018 cases.
 The country has 6 532 active cases.
 The country has a recovery rate of about 82%

 How many people have been vaccinated for COVID-19 in Zimbabwe?

 According to the Ministry of Health, 747 330 people have received the first dose and 502 178 people have received the second dose.
 Sinovac and Sinopharm are the vaccines being administered.